 Mollspeak is an immersive sound installation in the Undercroft space commissioned by Sinead McCarthy at Museum of Home, London.
 Made in collaboration with French composer Olivier Pasquet.

 The experimental lyrical piece is voiced by acclaimed British actor, Maxine Peake.
 It reveals the pains, desires and routines of 18th-century maid servants, drawing from extensive archival research and objects in the Museum's collections.

 The work is an ever-changing composition of word and sound, highlighting the interchangeability of servants: visitors will never hear the same version twice.

 My script mingles new research with historic poetic form to give voice to a working class maid servant's story – reflecting on her duties, her desires and her place in the world – to create a plainly spoken, yet lyrical portrait.
 This servant's box would have held personal belongings.
 The accompanying soundscape is created with 3D sound scans of these personal objects from the Museum's collection, including a tinder box, a teaspoon, a candlestick, a horn cup and a paper doll.

 Mollspeak, is an eighteenth-century phrase employers coined to mock their servants' dialectical speech.

-Funded by Arts Council England & Arts Fund.
+Funded by Arts Council England, Arts Fund & The Elephant Trust.
 From 12 June 2021 onwards